kleinfreund/hyperlink.cool/README.md

 - Refactor the CSS mess
 - Find out whether `window.open(link, '_blank');` is troublesome. **Answer:** It is, it triggers popup blockers so it’s not functional.
 Using `location = link` instead.
 I guess that’s the best for now.
 - Lack of order.
 The current implementation knows no order of the list items, so after reverting a filtered list to a former state, the order changes.
 That’s not good. **Solution:** Rebuild list everytime.
+- On navigating away from the page while there is any input in the filter results in a divergence when going back via browser history: the list is not filtered from the get go **Solution:** Fixed by the new filter/rebuild mechanism
 - `courses.json` is a bad name for the file since there are not only items for courses in it. **Solution:** `record-data.json` it is